-MILITARY HONOURS .- The Queen has conferred the Order of Knight Grand Cross of the Bath on Marshal Vaillant, the head of the French army, who, as Minister of War, has had a large share in the organisation of the Allied expedition to the East.
+MILITARY HONOURS .--- The Queen has conferred the Order of Knight Grand Cross of the Bath on Marshal Vaillant, the head of the French army, who, as Minister of War, has had a large share in the organisation of the Allied expedition to the East.
 General Simpson has been honoured with a letter from the Sultan, congratulating him upon the result of the operations of the army under his command.
 Major-General Hugh Rose, C.B., who has, since the commencement of the war, been her Majesty's Principal Commissioner at the head-quarters of the French army, is awarded the rank of Knight Commander of the Bath; and the Companionship of the Bath has been conferred on Lieutenant-Colonel the Hon.
-St. George Foley, Second Commissioner at the head-quarters of the French army, and Lieutenant-Colonel Claremont, Military Commissioner at Paris, both of whom have served with the French army throughout the greater portion of the
+St. George Foley, Second Commissioner at the head-quarters of the French army, and Lieutenant-Colonel Claremont, Military Commis-French army throughout the greater portion of the